Navaden/CVDtest/README.md

 # CVDtest
 CVDtest (ColorVisionDeficiencyTest) is a color blindness quiz I've written for a school project in python using tkinter.
+__Note: There is currently no way to use the project, please wait for me to finish it enough to upload it here.__

 <a href="https://www.python.org/">
         <img src="https://img.shields.io/badge/Python-white?style=for-the-badge&logo=python" alt="Visit Python website"></a>